ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 ## 6. Code Guidelines

-Please refer to [Code Guidelines](./CODE_GUIDELINES.md) document for more details about coding conventions for this project.
+Please refer to [Code Guidelines](./COheDE_GUIDELINES.md) document for more reference about the code conventions followed in this project.